kadirermantr/kadirermantr.github.io/content/about.md

 I've lived in many cities so far.
 Getting to know different cultures was a good experience for me.

-I live in Istanbul and plan to stay here for a while.It is the most populous European city and is cosmopolitan.
+I live in Istanbul and plan to stay here for a while.
+It is the most populous European city and is cosmopolitan.
 Everything in this city moves at breakneck speed (even the turtles 😄)

 ## Favorites